 I had never made a New Year’s Resolution in my life.
 What compelled me to do so January 1, 2013, at age 46, I’m not exactly sure.

-I guess it probably started in November of 2012 with my made-on-a-whim-but-it-was-the-best-decision-of-my-life trip to Malibu for a week-long stay at Fitness Ridge, a Biggest Loser Resort.
-Check out How a Groupon Changed My Life for that back-story.
+I guess it probably started in November of 2012 with my made-on-a-whim-but-it-was-the-best-decision-of-my-life trip to Malibu for a week-long stay at BLR Fitness Ridge, AKA Fat Camp.
+This one week changed my life.

 I was pretty committed to making better food, fitness and life choices after that life-changing week (although the holidays were definitely not shining examples of healthy living).
 But if I’m being honest, I wasn’t making the big, and permanent, changes I needed to make if I was really going to address my health issues.